juxt/astro-website/src/pages/blog/juxtcast-horizon.md

 - serves as a straightforward reminder for individuals and organizations to stay vigilant and proactive in ensuring the reliability and integrity of the technology that's part of our daily lives.

 Have a listen and let us know your opinion!

+This JUXT Cast episode is also available as a podcast across [all your favourite platforms](https://pnc.st/s/juxt-cast/ced5f98b/uk-post-office-horizon-scandal).

+Happy listening!